telerik/maui-docs/controls/combobox/configuration.md

 <snippet id='combobox-configuration-dropdownheight'/>

-Here is an example with `DropDownVerticalOffset` property set:
+Here is an example that uses the `DropDownVerticalOffset` property:

 <snippet id='combobox-configuration-dropdownverticaloffset'/>